Mirza Zain Baig: Career

+Modeling

 Baig, whenever he went grocery shopping, often got asked to model, but always declined until his mother convinced him to have a go.
-Baig found that he enjoyed modelling so “decided to continue this profession”.
+Baig found that he enjoyed modelling so "decided to continue this profession".
 He has walked for many lead fashion designers, like Umar Sayeed, and has taken part in many bridal shows and fashion events.

+Early supporting roles (2016–2019)

-In 2016 Baig made his tv debut in the drama, Dil Lagi after director Nadeem Baig offered him a role.
+In 2016 Baig made his TV debut in the drama, Dil Lagi after director Nadeem Baig offered him a role.
 In the same year Baig was seen in Laaj as Shahzeb, and Faraz in Kuch Na Kaho.

 In 2017 Baig portrayed the character, Ali, in Hum TV’s drama Mohabbat Khawab Safar, and Javeed in Bedardi Saiyaan on Geo Entertainment.
 Baig made a guest appearance in Sammi as Pervaiz.

 In 2018, Baig was seen in two Pakistani dramas, Aik Mohabbat Kafi Hai, which aired on BOL Network, and Naulakha, which aired on TV One Pakistan.

+Malaal-e-Yaar and rise to prominence (2019–present)

 In 2019, Baig was seen in Aas as Safeer, Mera Rab Waris as Faizi, Dil Kiya Karay as Saadi Raza, Meer Abru as Saim, Dil-e-Gumshuda as Nadeem and Malaal-e-Yaar as Malik Balaj, for which he rose prominent for.

-In 2020, Baig was cast as Arbaaz alongside Saboor Aly, Zubab Rana and Ali Abbas in the drama, Fitrat.
+In 2020, Baig was cast as Arbaaz alongside Saboor Aly, Zubab Rana and Ali Abbas in the drama Fitrat.
 In the same year he starred in Tera Ghum Aur Hum as Ali alongside Azekah Daniel in their second project together.

-In 2021, Baig starred as Azar in Hum TV’s drama, Yaar Na Bichray alongside Zainab Shabbir in their second project together.
-He also played Taimoor Shah in, Pakistan’s most watched drama,Khuda Aur Muhabbat, and Murtaza in Bisaat starring Ayesha Omar and Azfar Rehman.
+In 2021, Baig starred as Azar in Hum TV’s drama Yaar Na Bichray alongside Zainab Shabbir in their second project together.
+He also played Taimoor Shah in Pakistan’s most watched drama, Khuda Aur Muhabbat, and Murtaza in Bisaat starring Ayesha Omar and Azfar Rehman.